stark4n6/SQLiteWalker/README.md

 ![alt text](https://github.com/stark4n6/SQLite-Walker/blob/main/SQLiteWalker.png)

 # SQLite Walker
 SQLite Walker is a python script to walk a folder or a zip file looking for SQLite databases.
 If it finds any it will query the table structure and export them to the output path and create a TSV formatted export file with a list of files found.
 The TSV includes the file name, paths from the source, and the table structure.

-What sparked the project was being able to hunt SQLite database files using Eric Zimmerman's [SQLECmd](https://github.com/EricZimmerman/SQLECmd/tree/master/SQLECmd) while just producing a list of files only (no map parsing).
-In the [DFIR Museum](https://github.com/AndrewRathbun/DFIRArtifactMuseum/tree/main/Android) there are similar text file outputs that Andrew Rathbun created.
 Hopefully others can get good use out of this script for research purposes or for quick triage during casework.

 ## ***DISCLAIMER***
 The script works on Windows but may not have support on other OS's, feedback is greatly appreciated!